Seo Ji-hye (actress)

 Seo Ji-hye (born July 17, 1996) is a South Korean actress and model.
 She is known for her roles in dramas such as Family by choice, Gangnam Beauty, Instant Romance, Welcome 2 Life, Crime Puzzle, Love All Play, and My Perfect Stranger.

+Career

+In 2017, while studying Computer Engineering at Ewha Womans University, Seo appeared on Channel A's dating reality show Heart Signal, where she gained recognition.

+In 2020, Seo signs exclusive contract with Just Entertainment and begin an acting career.

+On February 20, 2026, Seo signed an exclusive contract with 51K.